 - Walking poles

 - Waterproof hiking trousers

 - Food pack-up for the day (you can find two supermarkets – La Anónima and Todo – on Avenida Belgrano in El Bolsón)

-Trekking El Bolsón: other hiking trails
+Trekking in El Bolsón: other trails to try

 Río Azul and Cajon Azul

 Similar to Cerro Piltriquitrón, this popular hike can be achieved in a day or stretched over two with an overnight stop.

 The trail begins at Wharton, around 13 kilometres north of El Bolsón, which can be reached by bus or taxi from the town.
 From here the trail weaves west, ending at the mesmerising blue-green waters of Cajon Azul.

 This short half-day hike on the north-west side of El Bolsón takes you to cascading waterfalls on Río Quemquemtreu.